Leaving the House for 3 Days or 3 Months? 5 Must-Dos Before Your Trip

 You need neither garlic nor sharp stakes to ward off the vampires that want to suck your energy.

-Vampires are those electronic devices that continue to use energy — and money — even when they’re in the off position, explains Gibbs.
+Vampires are those electronic devices that continue to use energy — and money — even when they’re in the off position, Gibbs explained.
 Vampires include TVs, DVD players, game consoles, coffee makers and even rechargeable toothbrushes.

 Is it a bit of a hassle unplugging everything?
 Sure.

-“But if you’re going away for a few days, it’s worth the trouble,” Gibbs says.
+“But if you’re going away for a few days, it’s worth the trouble,” Gibbs said.

 5. Don’t Advertise to Thieves

 Nothing ruins a vacation like returning home to find it ransacked.
-Besides the basics — lock your doors and windows before you leave — consider the signs of absence that could make your place inviting to thieves.
+Besides the basics — lock your doors and windows before you leave — consider the signs of absence that could make your place inviting to thieves, particularly if you’re leaving your house for a month or longer.

 Your Amazon Prime deliveries and regular mail piling up on your front stoop scream, “I’m not home,” so hold your mail delivery through the US Postal Service or ask a friend to pick up packages.